RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ### Model 1 Ver.
 1

 There were concerns about the size of our dataset after preprocessing, as we cut down our 36k dataset to a 4k dataset.
 With the train test split as well, the number of entries that the model would train on would be even smaller.
+This would end up not mattering, as in version 2 we made the dataset bigger but still had a very low accuracy.

 An interesting thing that our results showed was that our accuracy was about 14.
 This is 100/7.
 This suggests that our model is completely random, or is simply guessing, in what images belong to what clusters.
 In other words, the model is bound to get 1/7 correct if we only have 7 classes.
 This leads to the possibility that something is simply coded wrong in our model since the logic of using K-means with PCA is sound.